-2.3 Fuzzy MCDM Analysis Method 2.3.1 Concept of Tozy Theory
+2.3 Fuzzy MCDM Analysis Method

+2.3.1 Concept of Fuzzy Theory

 The concept of the fuzzy theory was initiated by Lotfi A. Zadeh in 1965 with his seminal paper "Fuzzy Sets" [7].
 Before working with the fuzzy theory, Zadeh used control theory.
 He developed the concept of "state", which is the basic form of modern control theory.
-W25 fuzzy theory shows that all theories can be used as a basic concept of the fuzzy or continuous membership function.
+With fuzzy theory shows that all theories can be used as a basic concept of the fuzzy or continuous membership function.
 Broadly speaking, fuzzy theory can be classified into five main areas, namely:

 - a.
-Fuzzy Mathematics, where the concept of classical mathematics is expanded by changing the classical t with the fuzzy set; - Fuzzy Logic & Artificial Intelligence, where estimates for classical logic are introduced and expert systems are developed based on fuzzy information and thought estimates; - Fuzzy System, which includes fuzzy control and fuzzy approaches with signal processing and communication; - d.
+Fuzzy Mathematics, where the concept of classical mathematics is expanded by changing the classical set with the fuzzy set; - b.
+Fuzzy Logic & Artificial Intelligence, where estimates for classical logic are introduced and expert systems are developed based on fuzzy information and thought estimates; - c.
+Fuzzy System, which includes fuzzy control and fuzzy approaches with signal processing and communication; - d.
 Uncertainty and Information, where differences from uncertainty are analyzed; - e.
 Fuzzy Decision Making, where consideration exists for optimization problems.

-2.3.
-Membership Functions
+2.3.2 Membership Functions

 The membership function is a curve that shows the mapping of data input points into the value of membership (often also called the degree of membership) which has an interval between 0 to 1.
-One way that can be used to btain membership values is through a function approach.
+One way that can be used to obtain membership values is through a function approach.
 Several functions can be used:

+a.
 Linear Representation

 In linear representations, mapping the input to the degree of membership is drawn as a straight line.
-This form is the simplest and is a good choice for approaching a less clear 26 cept.
-There are 2 states of linear fuzzy sets, the first is the increase in the set starts at the domain value that has a higher degree [0] moves right to the domain value that has a higher degree of membership.
+This form is the simplest and is a good choice for approaching a less clear concept.
+There are 2 states of linear fuzzy sets, the first is the increase in the set starts at the domain value that has a zero membership degree [0] moves right to the domain value that has a higher degree of membership.
 Membership Function:

-$$\mu[x] = \begin{cases} 0; & x \le a \\ (x-a)/(b-a); & a \le x \le b \\ 1; & x \ge b \end{cases}$$
+$$\mu[x] = \begin{cases} 0; & x \le a \\ (x-a)/(b-a); & a \le x \le b \\ 1; & x \ge b \end{cases}$$ b.
+Representation of Triangle Curves A triangle curve is a combination of two lines (linear).
+Membership function:

 Second, it is the opposite of the first.
-The straight line starts from the value of the domain with the highest degree of membership on the left, then moves down to the value of the domain to has a lower membership.
+The straight line starts from the value of the domain with the highest degree of membership on the left, then moves down to the value of the domain that has a lower membership.